9 Signs You Should (Maybe) Quit Your Job Now

 If you keep being passed over for high-profile projects or promotions, then clearly someone up top hasn't realized how talented you are.
 Instead of wasting your potential at a place where your work isn't acknowledged or respected, find somewhere else where you might thrive.

 Whatever your reason for wanting to quit, only you can determine if you really should leave.
-James Altucher's book Choose Yourself!
-Be Happy, Make Millions, Live the Dream taught me to trust myself and take the necessary steps to live the life I truly want.
-Since leaving my last job, I’ve become my own boss.
-I'm happier than ever before.
+Since leaving my last job, I’ve become my own boss, and I'm happier than ever before.
 I want that sense of fulfillment for everyone.